pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-66/index.md

 ---

 Over the holidays we have been releasing new features and improvements.
-Read on to learn about what's new this release!
+Read on to learn about what's new in this release!

 - Cloud Providers and Packages
   - [New `Command` package]({{<relref "/blog/pulumi-release-notes-66#new-command-package">}})